 Find Cheap Health Insurance Quotes in Your Area

-A recent update on prenatal care from the American Academy of Family Physicians says, "It is the standard of care in most U.S. communities to offer a single ultrasound examination at 18 to 20 weeks' gestation, even if dating confirmation is not needed."
-It mentions, however, that there is little scientific support for routine ultrasonography in uncomplicated pregnancies.
+The American Academy of Family Physicians says, "It is the standard of care in most U.S. communities to offer a single ultrasound examination at 18 to 20 weeks' gestation, even if dating confirmation is not needed."

 If your ultrasound was prescribed by your doctor, you may have to pay for it as part of your deductible before the insurance plan steps in.
 Otherwise, you will pay your plan’s predetermined copay or coinsurance percentage.
 You’re only home-free after you’ve reached your plan’s out-of-pocket limits for the year.
 After that, insurance should pay for all of your health care in its entirety.
 Ultrasounds conducted at a larger hospital can also incur a physician or radiologist fee.

 Copays and coinsurance costs

 Because of such variations from plan to plan, it’s important to check the details of your own, so you understand what costs you will ultimately pay.
 If you want to minimize your expenditures, it’s also essential to get all of your care from in-network providers, since out-of-network options can leave you with even higher out-of-pocket costs.

 And keep in mind, if your pregnancy spans two calendar years (like if you become pregnant in September, and deliver the following June), you will be subject to your deductible, copays and coinsurance for both calendar years.

 To calculate your worst-case scenario, (which is not uncommon if you need many tests throughout your pregnancy) multiply your out-of-pocket max by two for a ballpark estimate.